OpenBB-finance/OpenBB/openbb_platform/extensions/websockets/README.md

 ```

 > Except for, `get_results`, functions do not return the data or stream.
 Outputs will be a WebSocketConnectionStatus instance, or a string message.
-> All functions, except `create_connection`, assume that a connection has already been establiehd and are referenced by parameters:
+> All functions, except `create_connection`, assume that a connection has already been established and are referenced by parameters:
 >
 > |Parameter|Type | Required| Description |
 > |:-------|:-----|:--------:|------------:|